amituttam/notes/docs/networking/http.rst

 TLS/SSL
 ^^^^^^^

 #.
+Uses assymetric cryptography:

+   * Basically known as public key cryptography.

+   * Requires two keys.
+A private/secret and a public key.

+   * Public key is used to encrypt plain text or verify a digital signature.
+Private key is used to decrypt the plain text or create a digital signature.

+#.
+The assymetric key is used for authentication and encrypting the
+   channel.
+Then, a symmetric session key is exchanged.

+#.
+The session key is used to encrypt data flowing between the parties.
+   Important property is *forward secrecy*.
+This means that the short-term session key cannot be derived from long term assymetric secret key.

+#.
+In OSI model equivalences, TLS/SSL is initialized at layer 5 (session
+   layer) and works at layer 6 (the presentation layer). he session layer has a handshake using an asymmetric cipher in order to establish cipher settings and a shared key for that session; then the presentation layer encrypts the rest of the communication using a symmetric cipher and that session key.

+#.
 TLS is the new name for SSL.
 #.
 SSL got to version 3.0 and TLS is "SSL 3.1".
 #.
 Current version of TLS is 1.2.
 #.
-SSL (secure socket layer) often refers to the old protocol variant which starts with
+SSL (secure socket layer) often refers to the old protocol variant
-   the handshake right away and therefore requires another port for the encrypted protocol such as 443 instead of 80.
+   which starts with the handshake right away and therefore requires another port for the encrypted protocol such as 443 instead of 80.
 #.
-TLS (transport layer security) often refers to the new variant which allows to start with an
+TLS (transport layer security) often refers to the new variant which
-   unencrypted traditional protocol and then issuing a command (usually STARTTLS) to initialize the handshake.
+   allows to start with an unencrypted traditional protocol and then issuing a command (usually STARTTLS) to initialize the handshake.
 #.
 Differences between SSL and TLS in the protocol level:

    * In the ClientHello message (first message sent by the client, to